Blog Fitness Why Do My Muscles Tighten Up When I Sleep? (Causes & Solutions)

 Spinal Stenosis

-Spinal stenosis is a condition that causes the spinal canal to narrow, putting pressure on the nerves.
-This can cause pain and muscle tightness (1).
-Treatment for spinal stenosis may include surgery.
+Spinal stenosis is a condition where the spinal canal is too narrow, putting pressure on the nerves.
+This can cause pain, tingling, and weakness(1).
+Treatment for spinal stenosis can include surgery.

 why do my muscles tighten up when i sleep

-How To Ease Muscle Tightness At Night
+How to Ease Muscle Tightness at Night

 There are several things you can do to ease muscle tightness at night and improve sleep quality.
+They include:

 Change Your Sleeping Position

-First, make sure you’re sleeping in a comfortable position.
+Make sure you’re sleeping in a comfortable position.
 If you’re used to sleeping on your stomach or side, it may take some time to adjust to sleeping on your back.
 However, this is the best position for preventing muscle pain.

-Put a pillow under your knees to keep your spine in alignment and ease tension in your lower back and legs.
+Place a pillow under your knees to keep your spine in alignment and ease tension in your lower back and legs.

-Use A Body Pillow
+Use a Body Pillow

 If you find it difficult to adjust to sleeping on your back, try using a body pillow.
 This will support your spine and keep your muscles in alignment.